MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 protocols supported by the system are allowed. **SslProtocol** allows for limiting to specific protocols for compliance purposes.

-**SslProtocol** uses the `WebSslProtocol` Flag Enum.
-It is possible to supply more than one protocol using flag notation or combining multiple `WebSslProtocol` options with `-bor`, however supplying multiple protocols is not supported on all platforms.
+These values are defined as a flag-based enumeration.
+You can combine multiple values together to set multiple flags using this parameter.
+The values can be passed to the **SslProtocol** parameter as an array of values or as a comma-separated string of those values.
+The cmdlet will combine the values using a binary-OR operation.
+Passing values as an array is the simplest option and also allows you to use tab-completion on the values.
+You may not be able to supply multiple values on all platforms.

 > [!NOTE]
 > On non-Windows platforms it may not be possible to supply `'Tls, Tls12'` as an option.